 Heather Professor of Music; Professorial Fellow, Wadham College

-Research interests in the psychology of music, particularly the psychology of performance, rhythm perception and production, and the application of ecological theory to music perception; analysis of pop music; aesthetics and semiotics of music; history and analysis of recordings.
+Research interests in the psychology of music, particularly the psychology of performance, and the application of ecological theory to music perception; music and empathy; analysis of pop music; aesthetics and semiotics of music; history and analysis of recordings; C19th instrumental practices.

 Professor of Musicology; Student and Tutor, Christ Church

 Research interests in 20th- and 21st-century music, especially Stravinsky and Birtwistle; spectral music; modernism; theory and analysis.